|Free Tier||Up to 500 MB|

 The reduced site looks like this:

-First, because the mobile “client” is a web page, whether you can use it or not depends on which mobile browser you have and how it’s configured.
-Using my smartphone, I was able to log in to the site using Google Chrome, but not the Brave browser.
+Because the mobile “client” is a web page, whether you can use it or not depends on which mobile browser you have and how it’s configured.
+Using my smartphone, I was able to log in to the site through my browser without any issues.

 Mailfence business features